Ipswich Bay Advisors and Naples Bay Wealth Management Home

 Succeeding at Business Succession

-According to the Conway Center for Family Business, family businesses account for 64% of the U.S. Gross Domestic Product (GDP), yet 57% of family businesses have no formal succession plan.1 While the number may shock you, it is not surprising that many small business owners are consumed by the myriad responsibilities of running their businesses.
+Family businesses account for 54% of private sector Gross Domestic Product (GDP), yet 36% of family businesses don't have a strong succession strategy in place.
+While those numbers may shock you, it is not surprising that many small business owners are consumed by the myriad responsibilities of running their businesses.1

 Nevertheless, owners ignore succession preparations at their peril and possibly at the peril of their heirs.